mavedev/typescript-rest-jwt-guard/README.md

   }
 }
 ```
-Now requests to that route must provide accessToken key inside their bodies with the JWT token as value.
+Now requests to that route must provide accessToken key inside their bodies with the JWT token as value.<br><br>
+Also you can take a look at [demo](https://github.com/mavedev/typescript-rest-jwt-guard/tree/master/demo).